blackkolly/alx-pre_course/0x01-git/README.md

-My first readme in the Alx
+My first readme in the Alx software engineering